Quantitative Dynamic Phase Mapping via Single-Arm Field-Correlation Ghost Imaging: Introduction

 \section{Introduction}

 In electromagnetic wave measurements, phase is inherently a more sensitive parameter than amplitude across the microwave \cite{nikolovaMicrowaveImagingBreast2011}, terahertz (THz) \cite{tonouchiCuttingedgeTerahertzTechnology2007}, and X-ray \cite{pfeifferPhaseRetrievalDifferential2006, yuFouriertransformGhostImaging2016} regimes.
-Traditional dual-arm techniques, such as holography \cite{cucheDigitalHolographyQuantitative1999, huangQuantitativePhaseImaging2024} and interferometry \cite{smithTurbulencefreeDoubleslitInterferometer2018a}, offer high sensitivity but demand stringent environmental stability, making them highly susceptible to mechanical vibrations and optical path length drifts.
+Traditional dual-arm techniques, such as holography \cite{cucheDigitalHolographyQuantitative1999, huangQuantitativePhaseImaging2024} and interferometry \cite{smithTurbulencefreeDoubleslitInterferometer2018}, offer high sensitivity but demand stringent environmental stability, making them highly susceptible to mechanical vibrations and optical path length drifts.

-To mitigate these stability constraints, non-interferometric single-arm techniques—such as coherent diffractive imaging (CDI) \cite{fienupPhaseRetrievalAlgorithms1982, park2018quantitative}, the transport of intensity equation (TIE) \cite{huangQuantitativePhaseImaging2024}, diffraction phase microscopy \cite{popescuDiffractionPhaseMicroscopy2006}, and ptychography \cite{zhengWidefieldHighresolutionFourier2013}—are widely used.
+To mitigate these stability constraints, non-interferometric single-arm techniques—such as coherent diffractive imaging (CDI) \cite{fienupPhaseRetrievalAlgorithms1982, parkQuantitativePhaseImaging2018}, the transport of intensity equation (TIE) \cite{huangQuantitativePhaseImaging2024}, diffraction phase microscopy \cite{popescuDiffractionPhaseMicroscopy2006}, and ptychography \cite{zhengWidefieldHighresolutionFourier2013}—are widely used.
 These methods record two-dimensional (2D) diffraction intensities and employ iterative, constraint-based algorithms to retrieve the phase of the optical field \cite{fienupPhaseRetrievalAlgorithms1982}.
-However, these computational retrieval processes demand high signal-to-noise ratios (SNR).
-Furthermore, the low temporal sampling rates of 2D array detectors restrict these techniques to time-averaged or single-shot transient captures, hindering continuous dynamic phase imaging.
+However, these computational retrieval processes demand a high signal-to-noise ratio (SNR).
+Furthermore, the low temporal sampling rates of 2D array detectors—even for modern SPADs and lock-in cameras \cite{bruschiniSinglephotonAvalancheDiode2019,foixLockinTimeofflightToF2011}—restrict these techniques to time-averaged or single-shot transient captures, hindering continuous dynamic phase imaging.
 Alternative high-speed schemes face similar limitations \cite{liangSingleshotRealtimeVideo2017}, pump-probe imaging requires strict phase-locking, while compressed ultrafast sampling methods \cite{liangSingleshotStereopolarimetricCompressed2020} predominantly capture intensity rather than phase.